Biting Mites or WHAT????

 - Equimax: The way to stop the procreation is EQUIMAX for horses (used ONLY topically) on the lesions every day.
-Then once a week take a shower and rub in a circular motion , with vaseline. above the lesions and get out all the dead creatures.
+Then once a week take a shower and rub in a circular motion, with vaseline. above the lesions and get out all the dead creatures.
 There will be hundreds of them.
-This exfoliating process should be repeated until the leisons are flat and for three motnhs following to secure that the parasites that are internal do not create another cacoon.
+This exfoliating process should be repeated until the lesions are flat and for three months following to secure that the parasites that are internal do not create another cacoon.
 This is a contest of wills.
-Ivemectrin is a poison and Equimax is Ivemectrin with Biltricide.
-A single dose should kill most parasites but these are genetically engineered parasites and made for survuval of the most fit.
-They know how to reproduce in the worst of conditions and against the worse poisons.
+Ivermectin is a poison and Equimax is Ivemectrin with Biltricide.
+A single dose should kill most parasites but these are genetically engineered parasites and made for the survival of the fittest.
+They know how to reproduce in the worst conditions and against the worse poisons.

-- Ted from "Earthclinic.com" (excellent website to visit!) suggests the following:
+- Ted from "Earthclinic.com" (an excellent website to visit!) suggests the following:

-- Most plant essential oils which contain sesquiterpenes and orange oil are quite powerful insecticide, yet has hardly any negative effects on humans (they ARE use in flavorings of food) and this would seem a way to go.
+- Most plant essential oils which contain sesquiterpenes and orange oil are quite a powerful insecticide, yet have hardly any negative effects on humans (they ARE used in flavorings of food) and this would seem a way to go.

-- I remember one of my friend mentioned a solution of sodium phosphate and borax* can be used for condition of Morgellon and those can also reduce the fiber producing Morgellon's by removing it from the body.
+- I remember one of my friends mentioned a solution of sodium phosphate and borax* can be used for the condition of Morgellon and those can also reduce the fiber-producing Morgellon by removing it from the body.